bkesterJP/content-ops-starter-jp2/content/pages/index.md

       For mentorship or acceleration support, we suggest connecting with [Alchemist Accelerator](https://www.alchemistaccelerator.com/), where some
-      of us still serve as angels and mentors.
+      of us still serve as angels and advisors.
     actions: []
     media:
       type: VideoBlock